Dustin Brown (tennis): Early life

 Brown was born on 8 December 1984 in Celle, West Germany, a town situated near the city of Hanover.
-His father Leroy met his German born mother Inge in Jamaica and would settle in Celle for a time.
-This unusual dual nationality has earned him the nickname "Shabba" based on a line from Jamie Foxx in the 1997 comedy Booty Call where he claimed to be a "Germaican".
+His father Leroy met his German-born mother Inge in Jamaica before settling in Celle.
+This unusual dual nationality has earned him the nickname "Shabba" based on a line from Jamie Foxx in the 1997 comedy Booty Call where he claimed to be a good tennis player.
 He also has two half-brothers named Steve and Dean.
 He played several sports such as football, judo, and handball throughout his childhood.
 He started playing tennis at the age of 5 but didn't really focus on the sport until the age of eight: "When I made the decision to pursue tennis instead of football, of course I wanted to be successful.
 I didn't want just to end up playing for a club somewhere."
-His reported idol growing up was Russian tennis player and former world number 1 Marat Safin.
+His reported idol growing up was Russian tennis player and former world No. 1 Marat Safin.
 His junior tennis career went well enough to draw the attention of Kim Michael Wittenberg, an American who ran a tennis academy near Hanover.
 Wittenberg regularly gave Brown lessons, and according to his pupil, he "taught me to play tennis."

-At 11 years old, in 1996, the family returned to Jamaica, particularly Montego Bay.
+At 11 years old, in 1996, the family returned to Jamaica, settling in Montego Bay.
 The move was motivated in part by the high cost of training in Germany as well as his need to develop discipline on the court: "I was pretty mentally soft when I was young.
 Anything could happen when I played—I could lose my temper, I got disqualified."
 In Jamaica, track and field, soccer, and cricket were the sports that commanded the best resources, tennis was played on poorly maintained public courts and with low-quality balls.
 Nevertheless, he continued to play junior tennis.

 In 2004, 20-year-old Brown became unhappy with tennis in Jamaica, his family thought his potential warranted returning to Germany and a Volkswagen campervan that could sleep up to three people set him up.
 The mobile lodgings enabled him to play in the various European tournaments: "It was a brilliant idea by my parents, otherwise I wouldn't have been able to go on playing.
 It was a means of competing week in, week out."
 He also brought in income with his racquet stringing machine, giving other players lower cost service, and letting out his spare mobile accommodations for a night.